Admission for the January 2025 academic session is ongoing Apply Now!

 Fiscal Policy and Analysis3

-• Explain issues relating to national debts and their consequences for debt management and national development; and
+• Explain issues relating to national debts and their consequences for debt management and national development.

 • Discuss global debt issues, debt forgiveness, and economic dependence and development.